IKostric/DAT500/README.md

 python Driver.py -t global-s --spark-master yarn  \
      -n 500 -p 120 -l 30
 ```
 Will run global parallel model in Hadoop cluster with Spark.
-The model has the same parameters as above.
+The model has the same parameters as the one above.

 ``` shell